-Reed A. Guy, PhD, Acting Chairperson
+Reed A. Guy, PhD, Chair

 The Physics Department offers two degree programs.
-For those who wish a career in physics, the bachelor of science in physics program takes the student from classical mechanics through quantum mechanics, including advanced laboratory courses emphasizing nuclear and nuclear reactor physics.
+For those who wish a career in physics, the bachelor of science in physics program takes the student from classical mechanics through quantum mechanics, including advanced laboratory courses emphasizing modern physics.
 The curriculum is designed to prepare students for advanced work in pure and applied physics or for graduate study.
-The bachelor of arts program is ideal for those who desire a solid background in physics but also want the flexibility to specialize in another area, such as computer science.
+The bachelor of arts program is ideal for those who desire a solid background in physics but also want the flexibility to pursue other interests.